 If you aren’t sure if your plant needs water, pat the soil to see if it feels a bit dry or check if the leaves feel a little dry or droopy.
 Be careful not to overwater too – don’t let plants sit in water!

 Just like you need to dust your pictures or window sills, you also need to dust your plants!
 When dust settles on the leaves, it can prevent the leaves from properly photosynthesizing.
 You don’t need to do this on a weekly basis, try doing it once a month.
 All you need is a lightly dampened cloth and a delicate touch.
 Simple carefully hold the leaf to give it some support and then gently wipe or brush the dust off.

 Heat and light

 Many house plants do like a bit of sunshine but it is important not to let them get too hot.
 Some can get scorched leaves so it is good to avoid direct sunlight!
 Furthermore, we recommend keeping plants away from radiators.
 If you can, try rotating your plants either in different places within a room or even just turning them around a little.

 When the weather changes outdoors, be aware of how it can affect your plants indoors.
 If the temperature shoots up and a plant that had received relatively little light is now in direct sunlight, it might be a bit overwhelming.
-If you move a plant just a foot away it could be enough to make a difference.
+If you move a house plant just a foot away it could be enough to make a difference.